 Between 1860 and 1910, a social movement known as the "Arts and Craft Movement" originated in England.
 Instigated by the artist and writer William Morris (1834-1896) and inspired by the writings of John Ruskin (1819-1900), the philosophy of this movement was largely a reaction against mechanisation, and advocated instead for traditional craftsmanship.
 In keeping with the ethos of the Arts and Crafts Movement, at Life and Loom we are primarily interested in the manual craft of weaving as opposed to the mechanised form of weaving which began in the industrial revolution.

-Life and Loom is a place where weaving can be used to create a practical path of meditation, therapy, rehabilitation, trauma recovery, stress reduction, identity-building, community-building, economic self-reliance, and holistic human development.
-Weaving gives the person the possibility to find their ‘self’.
-Weaving opens up the opportunity to enter into a relationship with the universe, the earth and its people.
-Through weaving, the person is able to take hold of the world and its physical substance.
+Life and Loom is a place where hand craft can be used to create a practical path of meditation, therapy, rehabilitation, trauma recovery, stress reduction, identity-building, community-building, economic self-reliance, and holistic human development.
+Hand craft gives the person the possibility to find their ‘self’.
+Hand craft opens up the opportunity to enter into a relationship with the universe, the earth and its people.
+Through hand craft, the person is able to take hold of the world and its physical substance.
 By doing this the crafts person is not only transforming matter into useful objects, but is in turn transformed by the different elements and processes involved in producing the fabric.

 Each person’s ideas, experiences and contribution are equally valuable and there are no levels such as beginner, advanced or master.
 Differences in status, age, physical or learning abilities are unimportant.
-We believe that through embracing the true process of hand craft individuals may only contribute to one part of this process and in turn be a co-creator of the finished fabric.
+We believe that through embracing the true process of hand craft, individuals may only contribute to one – or many - parts of this process and in turn be a co-creator of the finished fabric.

-It is the nature with anything that is made that it will always fall short of the person’s ideals.
-In turn this gives rise to the positive seed of motivation.
+It is the nature with anything that is created that it will always fall short of the person’s ideals.
+In turn, this gives rise to the positive seed of motivation.
 This energy to try again and do better is where morality can manifest and express itself.

 Through our experience we have found that the majority of adults with additional needs – such as adults with a learning disability or mental health condition – want to work, but only a small proportion are in employment.